 In November and December, PGY-2 residents are transitioned to call, by working a number of "Buddy Call" shifts with a more senior resident.
 This allows for residents to understand the logistics of call.

 Starting in January of their PGY-2 year, “junior residents” (i.e. those in the second half of PGY-2 and first half of PGY-3) start taking call.
-For the first calendary year of night shifts, junior residents are supported and supervised by an in-house Body staff.
+For the first calendar year of night shifts, junior residents are supported and supervised by an in-house Body staff.
 Neuro staff are available for support from home on an as-needed basis.
-Overnight call becomes more independent in the second half of the PGY-3 year with overnight Body case reviews at 3:00AM for the second half of PGY-3 with the transition to 07:00AM reviews in PGY-4.
+Overnight call becomes more independent in the second half of the PGY-3 year with overnight Body case reviews at 3:00AM for the second half of PGY-3 with the transition to independent overnight call with 07:00AM reviews in PGY-4.